tmieslinger/flight_segmentation/README.md

 - defined as the time when the PACE satellite is almost exactly above HALO

 ### meteor_overpass:
-- defined as the time when HALO is almost exactly above METEOR
+- defined as the time when HALO flies above or passes close by METEOR

 ### bco_overpass:
 - defined as the time when HALO is almost exactly above the Barbados Cloud Observatory (BCO)